Cooking wild turkey takes some work. It gets easier if you follow these guidelines.

 If your experience with cooking and eating turkey begins and ends with Thanksgiving store-bought birds, you are going to need to adjust your expectations a bit before you start cooking.

 That's not to say that spring turkeys can't make for delicious meals, but the meat is going to be leaner and less flavorful.
 Remember that you are cooking and eating a wild bird here, one that wasn't raised and fed with the goal of being as fat and juicy as possible.
+Most wild game recipes take this into account, but you should have it in your mind at all times.

 Since the wild birds you shoot also won't have been influenced by any genetic tinkering or sketchy growth hormones and preservatives, they'll also make for healthier feasts.
 Keep all of this in mind as you cook your prize.